nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `mark INDEX/NRIC [d/DATE] [o/NOTES]`

 * Marks the person at the specified `INDEX` or `NRIC`.
-* The index refers to the index number shown in the displayed person list.
-The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
+* The `INDEX` refers to the number displayed in the current person list.
+It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown.
-* The `NRIC` has to be a valid NRIC.
+* The `NRIC` must be a valid, government issued NRIC.
 * The date must be in the format `YYYY-MM-DD` and must not be a future date.
 * If the parameter `d/DATE` is not provided, the current date will be used.
+* This command is only allowed in `personList` view.
+You can first `list` all elderly to use this command.

 Examples:
 * `mark 1 d/2021-10-01 o/This person is sad`